FAQs - How to apply?

 You have accepted me as a PhD student, but the letter says that you expect me to be self-funding.
 Can I assume I will find funding once I arrive?

-No. When you accept a self-funded place, you are agreeing to fully cover the costs of study, which are clearly set out in advance, from your own resources.
-If we have not offered funding, our decision is not subject to revision.
+No. When you accept a self-funded place, you are agreeing to fully cover the costs of study, which is clearly set out in advance, from your own resources.
+For research degrees, please speak to your potential supervisor if you are expecting a funded offer, as allocations may be ongoing.

 May I transfer to the University of Edinburgh from another university?

-Under certain rare circumstances it may be possible to arrange for you to transfer from another institution and for you to complete your PhD at the University of Edinburgh.
-You should apply in the normal way, via the Informatics degree finder pages then the online application system EUCLID, and contact us to explain your circumstances.
-When an application for transfer is accepted, the amount of "credit" allowed for study elsewhere is determined on a case-by-case basis
+It may be possible to arrange for you to transfer from another institution and for you to complete your PhD at the University of Edinburgh.
+You should apply to us in the normal way and contact us to explain your circumstances.
+We will then be able to provide specific guidance on the application process.
+When an application for transfer is accepted, the amount of “credit” allowed for study elsewhere will be determined at the admissions stage only and on a case-by-case basis.